 This would be unpaid unauthorised absence, however you may wish to consider allowing them to access their paid leave entitlements if they want to take them, in accordance with leave policies.

 - They are instructed by a medical professional to self-isolate?

 No, unless they have paid personal leave entitlements available to use, in which case they may request to access this, in accordance with leave policies.
-Depending on the Employment Award they are covered under, they may have access to Pandemic Leave.
+Depending on the Award or agreement they are covered under, they may have access to Paid Pandemic Leave.

 - They are in quarantine?